page was last updated on|

 But small changes (called polymorphisms) do occur, and this article describes how the correct interpretation of these changes in the Y chromosome, when passed down from generation to generation, can illuminate our understanding of human history.
 The study of Y chromosome differences is still in its infancy: until a few years ago, no polymorphisms had been discovered, and even today relatively few have been described.
 Studies recording the frequency of different combinations of polymorphisms (haplotypes) are even rarer.

 The Y Chromosome

 All human cells, other than mature red blood cells, possess a nucleus which contains the genetic material (DNA) arranged into 46 chromosomes, themselves grouped into 23 pairs.

-Physical map of the Y chromosome indicating some known genes and gene regions.
+Figure 1: physical map of the Y chromosome indicating some known genes and gene regions

 In 22 pairs, both members are essentially identical, one deriving from the individual's mother, the other from the father; such pairs are known as autosomes.
 The 23rd pair is different: while in females this pair has two like chromosomes called "X," in males it comprises one "X" and one "Y," two very dissimilar chromosomes.
 It is these chromosome differences which determine sex.
 During the production of sperm and eggs (gametes), the paired chromosomes separate so that each gamete ends up with only one member of each chromosome pair.
 However, before separation occurs, the paired autosomes swap pieces of their DNA with each other.
 In women, this exchange process also takes place between the two X chromosomes but, in men, unmatched X and Y chromosomes do not exchange DNA except at the ends of the two chromosomes; these are called the pseudoautosomal regions.